Oscillating dynamical friction on galactic bars by trapped dark matter: Torque in the slow limit

-The top panels of Fig.~\ref{fig:f_res_J} show resonances with $\Npsi = 2$ which are familiar in disc dynamics: the resonance at the bottom-left corner is the corotation resonance (CR, $\Nr = 0$) and the neighboring one is the outer Lindblad resonance (OLR, $\Nr = 1$).
-In our model, resonances with negative $\Nr$ including the inner Lindblad resonance (ILR, $\Nr = -1$) have negligibly small volume\footnote{This contrasts with the models of \citetalias{Weinberg2004Timedependent} which are dominated by the ILR.
-The discrepancy is most likely due to the difference in the adopted bar pattern speed: our pattern speed $\Omegap \simeq 35.8 \Gyr$ corresponds to $R_{\rm ILR} \sim 0.25 \kpc$ in our Hernquist halo, whereas their initial $\Omegap$ is much lower which implies larger $R_{\rm ILR}$ and thus more mass trapped in the ILR.}.
+The top panels of Fig.~\ref{fig:f_res_J} show resonances with $\Npsi = 2$ which are familiar in disc dynamics: the resonance at the bottom-left corner is the corotation resonance (CR, $\Nr = 0$) and the neighbouring one is the outer Lindblad resonance (OLR, $\Nr = 1$).
 The trapped volume is largest at $\beta = 0$ (left, in-plane prograde), and decreases towards $\beta = \pi$ (right, in-plane retrograde) where it vanishes.
 The panels in the middle row present resonances with $\Npsi = 0$.
-Orbits trapped in these resonances complete $\Nphi$ radial oscillations in $\Nr$ bar period regardless of their azimuthal phase with respect to the bar. \cite{Weinberg2007BarHaloInteraction} called these resonances the \textit{direct radial resonances} (DRRs).
-The strength/size of DRRs peaks at $\beta = \pi/2$.
+Orbits trapped in these resonances complete $\Nphi$ radial oscillations in $\Nr$ bar period regardless of their azimuthal phase with respect to the bar. \cite{Weinberg2007BarHaloInteraction} called these resonances the `direct radial resonances' (DRRs).
+The size of DRRs peaks at $\beta = \pi/2$.
 The lowest panels show resonances with $\Npsi = -2$ which are strongest at $\beta=\pi$.